salu133445/bach-violin-dataset/README.md

 # Bach Violin Dataset

 The Bach Violin Dataset is a collection of high-quality public recordings of Bach's sonatas and partitas for solo violin (BWV 1001–1006).
-It contains roughly 6.5 hours of recordings from 17 violinists in various recording setups.
+The dataset consists of 6.5 hours of professional recordings from 17 violinists recorded in various recording setups.
+Reference scores and estimated alignments are also provided.
 All recordings are collected from the web, and source URLs can be found in `audio.csv`.
-Reference scores and estimated alignments are provided.
 The dataset can be downloaded [here](https://github.com/salu133445/bach-violin/releases).

 ## File organization